sophieabby/sophieabby.github.io/_projects/3-quinones.md

 Team members also recently characterized [a new pathway for ubiquinone production](https://journals.asm.org/doi/full/10.1128/mBio.01319-19), which is O2-independent (contrary to the classical, O2-dependent one).
 We are currently working on understanding its origin and physiological role.

-We recently [published a study](https://doi.org/10.1093/ismejo/wrae253) on the repertoire of quinones found in **Pseudomonadota** (ex proteobacteria) and how the dynamics of this repertoire likely accompagnied the diversification of aerobic, facultative aerobic, microaerophilic and anaerobic metabolisms.
+We recently [published a study](https://doi.org/10.1093/ismejo/wrae253) on the repertoire of quinones found in **Pseudomonadota** and how the dynamics of this repertoire likely accompagnied the diversification of aerobic, facultative aerobic, microaerophilic and anaerobic metabolisms.
 To this end, we proposed an evolutionary scenario to explain the variable content in quinones across **Pseudomonadota**.
 <img src='/images/ISMEJ_wrae253f6_red.jpeg' width='800'>